BJP has a different standard for hate speech from its leaders: Omar

 Abdullah’s remark came after his party colleague Hilal Lone was arrested under the Unlawful Activities (Prevention) Act (UAPA) for allegedly delivering a “hate speech” at a rally during last year’s district development council elections in Jammu and Kashmir’s Bandipora.

-“The BJP has a completely different standard when it comes to from its own leaders.
+“The BJP has a completely different standard when it comes to hate speech from its own leaders.
 They can call for hands to be cut off, people to be murdered and it’s fine.
 Hilal Lone makes a speech and anti-terror laws are used to book him,” Abdullah tweeted.

 Referring to Lone’s arrest, PDP president Mehbooba Mufti said there would not be enough room in the prisons of the country if the BJP’s ministers, lawmakers and members of its “IT Cell” were brought to book for inciting communal passions against minorities.